quanhoang-pm/quanhoang-pm.github.io/_pages/IP.md

 Integer programming (IP) is a powerful tool of solving problems, especially when tackling with combinatorics ones.
 As far as I know, all problems with finite search spaces can be translated into IP models.
 Even in the worst case, we can cut off each candidate once at a time until we find a feasible solution or prove the infeasibility of the problem.
 Besides the various uses in different scenario, IP models can be efficiently solved by [the fastest solver](https://www.gurobi.com/).

 This page mainly contains my articles related to **Mixed-integer linear programming (MILP)**, a specific branch of IP.
-Hope that I can inspire you with my adventure of integer programming.
+Hope that my adventure in integer programming would inspire you.

 [Part 1.
 Introduction](/ip-adventure-part1-introduction/)